 The most famous Iranian Zoroastrian Fire Temple.
-This picturesque building with a Sassanid design, located in a lush green garden courtyard.
-It keeps a holy flame that is said to have been burning since around 470 AD which is visible just through a window from the entrance hall. the oldest monotheistic religions of the world by the name of Zoroastrian followers appreciate it(not worship).
+This picturesque building with a Sassanid design is located in a lush green garden courtyard.
+It keeps a holy flame that is said to have been burning since around 470 AD which is visible just through a window from the entrance hall. the oldest monotheistic religions of the world the name of Zoroastrian followers appreciate it(not worship).

 A great Zoroastrian element by the name Fravahar with wings spread to represent good thoughts, good words, and good deeds, the Faravahar symbol adorns the building's entrance and welcomes the visitors.
 The museum houses some relics and, of more interest, a set of information panels that explain some of the principles and customs of the Zoroastrian religion, which dates back to around 5000 years.
 There are around 4,000 Zoroastrians living in Yazd, one of the largest concentrations of this type in Iran.

 One of the most important and prominent historical-religious places in Yazd is the Zoroastrian fire temple also known as Yazd Atash Behram, which is a favorite of many tourists.
 It enshrines the Atash Bahram, meaning “Victorious Fire”, dated to 470 AD.
 This is one of the nine Atash Bahrams that have remained from ancient Iran.
 The other one is transferred to India by the last Zoroastrians after the occupation of Iran by Arabs.
 The fire temples first built in the Sasanian Empire to revere fire( one of the 4 holy elements), which is the manifestation of Ahura Mazda in the Zoroastrian religion.